 How beautiful is this?
 Out of Allah’s mercy and compassion I will be reunited with my baby in sha Allah by the doors of heaven.
 This hadith made me burst into tears of happiness and joy.

 Step 2: Pray the night prayer

 I barely slept after my miscarriage, due to both the physical and emotional pain.
 One night I forced myself out of bed, made wudu, and prayed qiyam.
 I felt the closest I had ever been to Allah during that single prayer.
-Usually when I would start crying randomly, my husband, or mother, or mother in law would comfort me.
+Usually, when I would start crying randomly, my husband, or mother, or mother in law would comfort me.
 This time it was different.
 I cried my eyes out on my prayer mat as I made dua to Allah and He was there comforting me.
-It was such a beautiful feeling for me alhamdulilah.
+It was such a beautiful feeling for me alhamdulillah.
 I cannot even describe the level of comfort this prayer gave me.
 There I was, making sujood on my prayer mat feeling like I was directly pouring my heart out to Allah and telling Him about the suffering I was going through.
-My qiyam prayer was one of the strongest steps towards my emotional recovery.
+My qiyam prayer was one of the strongest steps of my emotional recovery.